prameshsharma25/SSDraw/README.md

 ## Running with Docker

 You can use Docker to run SSDraw without installing dependencies on your system.
+However, you must have Docker Desktop for your OS installed.
+You can find that [here](https://www.docker.com/get-started/).

 ### 1. Build the Docker image